Barriuso/binaryToShellcode/README.md

 Convert binary raw to different shellcode formats.
 Usefull to adapt to other languages like csharp, fhsarp, etc.

 ## Introduction
 Convert your binary in raw mode to different type of shellcodes like Csharp style.
 I did not found any script in python3.
 All the scripts were in python2.7.
 The hard work is done by FortyNorthSecurity.
-I just adaptaded.  https://github.com/FortyNorthSecurity/RandomScripts/blob/main/Cobalt%20Scripts/shellcode_formatter.py
+I just adapted it.  https://github.com/FortyNorthSecurity/RandomScripts/blob/main/Cobalt%20Scripts/shellcode_formatter.py

 ## Usage
-usage: Convert_Binary_Csharp.py [-h] -f FILE [-c] [-s] [--fsharp] [--base64]
+usage: binaryToShellcode.py [-h] -f FILE [-c] [-s] [--fsharp] [--base64]

 Convert binary raw to different Shellcode formats